elastic/mcp-server-elasticsearch/README.md

 * `list_indices`: List all available Elasticsearch indices
 * `get_mappings`: Get field mappings for a specific Elasticsearch index
-* `search`: Perform an Elasticsearch search with the provided query DSL
+* `search`: Perform an Elasticsearch search with the provided query DSL (with automatic highlighting of text fields)
+* `execute_es_api`: Execute any Elasticsearch API endpoint directly
 * `get_shards`: Get shard information for all or specific indices

 ## Prerequisites